 Nairobi is the capital and largest city in Kenya, having about four million inhabitants.
 West Nairobi School (WNS) is located in Karen, Kenya, a suburb in the west of Nairobi.
 Adjacent to the Ngong Forest, WNS is a very beautiful place.
 The temperature is consistent year-round, remaining between 20 and 27 degrees Celsius (65 to 85 degrees Fahrenheit) with rains occurring in November-December and again in March-May.
 English is one of the official languages of Kenya, Kiswahili being the other.
 Tourism is the top industry in Kenya, followed closely by the tea and coffee industry.
 West Nairobi School is an international school that partners with parents to provide an education of excellence from a Biblical worldview based on a North American curriculum.
 West Nairobi School strives to nurture the academic, emotional, physical, social, and spiritual development of the whole child.
 WNS serves children in grades pre-K through 12 from missionary, diplomatic, international business, and Kenyan families.

 The role of the WNS High School Principal is to provide instructional leadership and support for the teaching staff in the high school.

 - Provide Spiritual Leadership to staff and students.

-- Provide Instructional Leadership, ensuring academic goals of the school are met.
+- Provide Instructional Leadership, ensuring the academic goals of the school are met.